 Government is a Continuum

-Buhari’s recent negotiations with Boko Haram to free 104 of 219 girls abducted by the group was a continuation of a channel of negotiations initiated by Goodluck Jonathan in May of 2014.
+Buhari’s recent negotiations with Boko Haram to free 104 of 219 girls abducted by the group was a of negotiations initiated by Goodluck Jonathan in May of 2014.
 Jonathan could not complete it in the year he had left after the abduction and it took Buhari an entire year and a half to free half the abducted girls.

 The Gwoza Signboard